 From this pre-configured base, we can start monitoring and alerting immediately and, as we learn more about our servers, and the level of alerting, start manually adjusting alerting thresholds so that they are best suited for the level of activity on our servers.
 SQL Monitor tries to configure sensible threshold values for alerts, but there are very few threshold values that aren't fully dependent on the specific environment, and on the applications and the patterns of activity on your servers.

-Alert tuning, and even disabling alerts, if necessary, is a vital part of maintaining a strong signal-to-noise ratio and therefore a healthy monitoring system that the team actually use rather than just attempt to ignore.
+Alert tuning, grouping alerts, and even disabling alerts, if necessary, is a vital part of maintaining a strong signal-to-noise ratio and therefore a healthy monitoring system that the team actually use rather than just attempt to ignore.
 Over time you need to tune and adjust your monitoring system so that all alerts are meaningful, and allow the team to take fast, corrective action.

 Once comfortable with the level of alerting, and confident that the most important alerts don't get lost in a "sea of noise", we can start to build out our monitoring and alerting capabilities.
 SQL Monitor lets us write our own Transact-SQL code to create custom metrics that will capture the specific monitoring data we need from our servers, instances and databases, and create alerts on these custom metrics, as required.
 We'll cover the creation of custom metrics and alerts later in the article.

 SQL Monitor's key mode of operation is to raise alerts based on abnormal or undesirable conditions and properties, as well as specific errors, on any of the monitored servers, instances and databases.
 For example, it might raise an alert if the monitoring data reveals: